Retrospected/kerbmon/README.md

                         ticket(s) using a dictionary attack with the provided wordlist (using John the Ripper) -outputfile OUTPUTFILE
                         Output file to write new or changed SPNs to.
-A date and timestamp will be appended to the filename.
+A date and timestamp will be appended to the filename as well as the encryption type ID of the TGS (23=rc4, 18=aes256, etc).
   -debug                Turn DEBUG output ON
 ```